arseniisemenow/cpp-maze/README.md

 ### Introduction

-This Maze program is designed to generate and render perfect mazes and caves.
+This Maze program is designed to generate and render perfect mazes.
 It is implemented in C++17 and follows the Google C++ style guide.
 The GUI is implemented using the Qt library, providing a user-friendly interface for maze interaction.

 ## Features